Pranesh1221/JavaScript-Coding-Practice/README.md

 <details><summary><b>Answer<b></summary>

 The code above will output `1, "truexyz", 2, 1` as output.
-Here's a general guideline for the plus operator:
+Here\'s a general guideline for the plus operator:

 - Number + Number -> Addition
 - Boolean + Number -> Addition